Activated zero-error classical communication over quantum channels assisted with quantum no-signalling correlations: One-shot activated zero-error communication

-The only difference between $\widehat{\U}(K)$ and $\U(K)$ is that now $\tr_A U_{AB}$ is only required to be less than or equal to $\1_B$, and a strict equality is not necessary.
+The only difference between $\widehat{\U}(K)$ and $\U(K)$ is that now $\tr_A U_{AB}$ is only required to be less than or equal to $\1_B$, and an equality is not necessary.
 However, we will see that such a small revision is of crucial importance.
 The dual SDP of $\widehat{\U}(K)$ is given by